pinklaosa/pinklaosa/README.md

 ### <img src='/assets/Developer.gif' width='25px'> About me : <img width="20%" align="right" alt="Github Image" src="/assets/cat.gif" /><br>

-- ⚡ I'm new graduate from Information technology at the Kasetsart university Sriracha campus.
 - 🌱 I'm on track for learning more about Full stack developer.
 - 👯 When I was in collage, my friend always consulted me about his development then I can solve the problem for them.
 - 💬 Ask me about Algorithm problem , D3.js and React.js